ademey/redux-scope-utils/docs/scope.md

 Scope is a *string* which namespaces reducers, action creators and selectors to a specific slice of state.
 The `scope` should be wrote as a `/` separated path to the reducer in the state tree.

 Here a reducer is being used multiple times because it has unique scopes.
-When an form action is dispatched `formReducer` will only handle it if the `scope` matches.
+When an form action is dispatched, `formReducer` will only handle it if the `scope` matches.

 ```js
 import { combineReducers } from 'redux';